 There are pros and cons to both.
 Hiring a marketing professional to join your company full-time provides you with more access, more control, and probably more accountability for hitting their numbers.
 But hiring a marketing agency provides you with a deep bench of experience, access to multiple marketing specialities, a more robust toolset, and an outside perspective on your company.
 We could argue in circles, but the decision often just comes down to cost.

-What Does it Cost to Hire a Marketing Firm?
+What Does it Cost to Hire an Industrial Marketing Firm?

 The idea of hiring a marketing firm scares off many manufacturers because they think they cannot afford it.
 But that's simply not true.
 The cost of hiring a marketing agency is actually less than hiring a similar team in-house.